StakerDAO/token-farm/README.md

 Each farm instance has its own pool, that keeps track of vital data such as `accumulatedRewardPerShare`.
 Each pool can be updated only once per block - this is ensured by keeping track of `lastBlockUpdate`.

-Entrypoints `%deposit`, `%claim`, `%withdraw` all call an `updatePool()` function either directly or indirectly, causing the pool to update with every first operation that 'arrives' to the farm in each block.
+Entrypoints `%deposit`, `%claim`, `%withdraw` all call an `updatePool()` function, causing the pool to update with every first operation that 'arrives' to the farm in each block.

 If there are no tokens delegated to the farm, which means if `farmTokenBalance = 0n` then pool updates are skipped.
 Resulting in no rewards being distributed, and only the `lastBlockUpdate` being increased.
-If this behavior was not part of the implementation then rewards would be lost for blocks when no-one is delegating to the farm.
+If this behavior was not part of the implementation, then rewards would be lost for blocks when no-one is delegating to the farm.

 #### Pool update formulas